sodadata/docs/soda-cl/anomaly-detection.md

 ## About anomaly detection checks

 The anomaly detection check is powered by a machine learning algorithm that works with measured values for a metric that occurs over time.
-Soda leverages the <a href="https://facebook.github.io/prophet/" target="_blank">Facebook Prophet</a> algorithm to learn the patterns of your data to identify and flag anomalies in your data.
+Soda leverages the <a href="https://facebook.github.io/prophet/" target="_blank">Facebook Prophet</a> algorithm to learn patterns in your data so it can identify and flag anomalies.
 As a relatively easy algorithm to use and tune, Facebook Prophet is ideally suited to both analyzing metrics and giving you control over optional configurations.

 As this check tracks and analyzes metrics over time, the algorithm it uses learns from historical patterns in your data, including trends and seasonal variations in the measurements it collects.
 After learning the normal behavior of your data, the check becomes capable of detecting variations from the norm which it flags as anomalies.